Destiny 2: The Witch Queen: Season of the Seraph

 The Guardian returns to Clovis in the H.E.L.M. and he advises them that he had fully decrypted the launch codes and that Elsie would assist them in infiltrating the Seraph orbital station.
 However, despite reintegrating Malahayati and Charlemagne back into Rasputin's code, Rasputin himself would still need to be fully reconstructed through more submind data before he could assume control of the Warsat network.
 Elsie then contacts the Guardian afterwards, who explains that she and Ana will help them bypass the orbital station's security protocols so that they can upload a virus that will grant Rasputin access to the Warsat network once he is fully restored.
-Ana also advises the Guardian to locate and secure an old Golden Age weapon that she had found records of in the orbital station before House Salvation can.
+Ana also advises the Guardian to locate and secure an old Golden Age weapon that she had found records of in the orbital station before House Salvation can ("Operation: Seraph's Shield" exotic mission).
 The Guardian returns to the Warmind launch facility where they manage to launch into the orbital station; upon arrival, they fight through House Salvation and Hive forces to the Warmind integration core, where they discover that one of Eramis's former lieutenants, Praksis, was resurrected as a Scorn by the Witness.
 After defeating Praksis and his Scorn forces, the Guardian uploads the virus into the station's network and recovers the Golden Age pulse rifle Revision Zero as they escape from the station.
 Clovis then speaks to the Guardian upon their return to the H.E.L.M., who is furious that House Salvation is onboard the station and vows to eradicate them once Rasputin is back online.
 The Guardian is then contacted by a member of the Hidden who asks the Guardian to take the Revision Zero to the Enclave on Mars and reshape it into its original, more powerful form.

 Eventually, Clovis criticizes the pace of the operation, and advises the Guardian that Ana had come up with an idea to expedite Rasputin's restoration despite doubting her plan will work.
 After the Guardian gathers more submind data, they are contacted by Ana, who reveals that the Iron Lord Felwinter was an Exo who had part of Rasputin's code uploaded into his body, and that the remains of his Ghost, Felspring, should contain integral pieces of Rasputin's code, linguistic data, as well as pieces of Felwinter's personality engram.
 The Guardian then travels to the Vostok Crucible arena on Felwinter Peak, where Osiris requests the Guardian to relight the flames of the Iron Banner after clearing out House Salvation forces there; he then reveals that Felwinter was once his mentor.
 The Guardian then enters the Iron Temple, where they find Felspring's remains.
 Ana uploads Felspring's data core directly to Rasputin, who then speaks (for the first time ever in English) to Ana, Osiris, and the Guardian using Clovis's voice, telling them that Clovis had deceived them all along.